dubbell/performancebot/getting-started.md

 1. On GitHub, go to `Settings / Developer Settings` and select `Edit` on your GitHub App.
 2. Scroll down to `Private keys`, and press generate.
 3. You will get a file looking like `<username.date>.private-key.pem` in your downloads folder.
-4. Move it to this repo, and *do not* push or commit it, it contains sensitive information!
+4. Move it to this to the `performancebot/src/main/resources` directory, and *do not* push or commit it, it contains sensitive information!
    - If you happen to do it, simply remove it and go back to your account settings and press `Delete`.
-5. Go to `src/main/resources/application.properties` and replace `dummy.pem` with what your file is called.
+5. Go to `performancebot/src/main/resources/application.properties` and replace `dummy.pem` with what your file is called.

 ### The webhook URL